Skip To Main Content

 Dorm: Hoerle Hall

-Favorite Dining Hall meal: Grilled Cheese
+Favorite Dining Hall meal: The chicken noodle soup.

 Student